-The excitement for this gym is building.
-Students wait with anticipation knowing that by next February, RC will have a stronger collegiate atmosphere.
+The excitement for this arena is building.
+Students wait with anticipation knowing that by next March, RC will have a stronger collegiate atmosphere.

-Junior education major Olivia Feldman says the new gym will serve as a large gathering spot to enhance RC’s community.
-“This would be very beneficial to the spirit of our campus community,” she says.
+Junior education major Olivia Feldman says the new arena will serve as a large gathering spot to enhance RC’s community.
+“This will be very beneficial to the spirit of our campus community,” she says.
 “We need a place to rally together, support one another and bond during powerful fellowship experiences.”